THE DREAMER PROJECT

 The Tester’s Dichotomy

 Through testing, a dichotomy shows itself.
 On one side: philosophy, which can guide practice.
-For me, that philosophy looks like Stoic Idealism: the posture of Stoicism—resilience, virtue, equanimity—combined with the hypothesis of Idealism—that the world itself is mind-made.
-This blend offers one way of living sanely while testing perception toward Oneness.
+For me, that philosophy looks like Stoic Idealism: the posture of Stoicism—resilience, virtue, equanimity—combined with the premise of Idealism—that the world itself is mind-made.
+This blend offers one way of living sanely while exploring perception toward Oneness.

 On the other side: the recognition that philosophy itself dissolves.
 The ultimate “finding” is not a concept, but undifferentiated loving awareness—a form of experience that philosophy can point toward but never capture.
 We practice with our head, but we recognize with the heart.
 We rehearse with concepts, but rest in what cannot be described.